 - If a child is under 12 months, you may not need a court order.
 The Department of Health and Mental Hygiene can change the name if both parents agree.
 Read the law: MD Code, Health General 4-214

 If both parents do not consent to the name change, then you may ask the court to decide.
 You may need to show that the name change is in the child's best interests, and that the circumstances of your case are extreme.
-Examples of extreme circumstances might include misconduct or abandonment by the father.
+Abandonment and serious misconduct disgracing an existing surname are of paramount importance in establishing extreme circumstances.

 Courts may consider: